On the Quot scheme $\mathrm{Quot}^{l}_{S}(\mathcal{E})$: Introduction

-The passage from $\S^{[l]}$ to $\Quot^{l}_{\S}(\ce)$ is not straightforward; indeed, much less is known about $\Quot^{l}_{\S}(\ce)$ when $\ce$ is of higher rank $r\geqslant 2$, and the subject is largely uncharted territory.
-The scheme $\Quot^{l}_{\S}(\ce)$ can be thought of as a cross between $\S^{[l]}$ and $\bp(\ce)$; it is irreducible of dimension $l(r+1)$ \cites{Rego, GL, EL}, and singular for $l,r\geqslant 2$.
-In \ref{localproperties} we state the following conjectural description of the singularities, which guides our inquiry. \begin{conjecture*} The scheme $\Quot^l_{\S}(\ce)$ has rational singularities. \end{conjecture*} The scheme $\Quot^l_{\S}(\ce)$ has the same local structure as $\Quot^l_{\ba^{2}}(\co^{\oplus r})$; the latter has an ADHM description due to Nakajima \cite{Nakajima}, which we use to show that the local structure of $\Quot^2_{\S}(\ce)$ is essentially the one of the generic determinantal variety of $3\times 2$ matrices of rank $\leqslant 1$.
-In particular, our conjecture holds for $l=2$; for any $l$, a weaker form of the above conjecture (which we will address elsewhere) is implied by a long-standing conjecture on commuting schemes.
+In \SS 3, we study the local properties of $\Quot^{l}_{\S}(\ce)$. \Cref{tangent} provides a formula for the embedding dimension of $\Quot^{l}_{\S}(\ce)$ at a given point.
+Based on Nakajima's ADHM description of $\Quot^l_{\ba^{2}}(\co^{\oplus r})$, we state the following conjectural description of the singularities, which guides our inquiry. \begin{conjecture*} The scheme $\Quot^{l}_{\S}(\ce)$ has rational singularities. \end{conjecture*} We show that this conjecture holds in the first non-trivial case $l=2$.
+A weaker (Cohen-Macaulay) form of the above conjecture is implied by a long-standing conjecture on commuting schemes.
+In the $l=2$ case, we exhibit a modular resolution of singularities of the singular scheme $\Quot^{2}_{\S}(\ce)$, relating $\Quot^{2}_{\S}(\ce)$ to the Hilbert scheme $\bp(\ce)^{[2]}$ (\Cref{lequals2}). \begin{theorem*} (i) There exists a morphism of schemes

-It is well-known that $\Quot^{1}_{\S}(\ce)$ is canonically isomorphic to the projectivisation $\bp(\ce)$ (see e.g. \cite{Kleiman}), but we are not aware of any explicit description of the first singular case $\Quot^{2}_{\S}(\ce)$.
-In \ref{tautologicalsheaves} we prove the following result (\Cref{lequals2}), which provides a modular resolution of singularities of $\Quot^{2}_{\S}(\ce)$. \begin{theorem*} (i) There exists a morphism of schemes